What is Xamarin? How has the cross-platform development tool evolved? And what does the ROI look like for teams who decide to leverage it?

 Actual vs. Perceived Cost Savings Developing with Xamarin

-Xamarin has turned heads in the software community with claims of 90% possible code reuse in building iOS, Android and Windows apps.
+Xamarin has turned heads in the software community with claims of 90% possible code reuse in building iOS, Android, and Windows apps.
 It’s true.
 But, realizing the maximum percentage is entirely dependent on the Xamarin offering/approach employed to develop the apps.

 Apps can be developed using Xamarin.Forms and Xamarin.Android/Xamarin.iOS.
 To achieve 90% or higher code reuse, the apps must be built with Xamarin.Forms.
-Using this approach, the same UX, C# code base, business logic and .NET library can be used.
+Using this approach, the same UX, C# codebase, business logic, and .NET library can be used.

-Comparing Xamarin.Forms and Xamarin.iOS/Xamarin.Android
+Pros and Cons of Xamarin.Forms and Xamarin.iOS/Xamarin.Android

 - Can reuse 80-90% of the code